claboran/priceimporter/README.md

 1. Run the Test with H2 database - mvn clean install -Pint-test-h2
 2. Run the tests with Hana database - mvn clean install -Pint-test-hana
-4. Configure the input directory for uploading the files
+4. Configure the input directory for uploading the files (application.properties file in the root folder of the project)
 5. Copy example files from src/main/resources/testdata to the input directory
 6. Run the spring batch application on H2 - use the following parameter: spring.profiles.active=dev-h2 debug=true
 7. Use a Rest client of choice for starting the import operation